 It may also outline post-divorce financial arrangements for children where there are children from previous relationships.

 Whilst it may seem pessimistic to consider drafting a pre-nuptial agreement, it could save both time and hassle further down the line, if the relationship should unfortunately breakdown.
-I take the time to get to know each of my clients, their specific circumstances and most importantly, what they need from me.
-To discuss your case with a lawyer you can rely on, contact me today by calling 0161 710 2030.
+As a specialist divorce lawyer, take the time to get to know each of my clients, their specific circumstances and most importantly, what they need from me.

 In the event of a divorce, where there is no pre-nuptial agreement, the starting point for the division of property and assets will usually be an equal split of the assets between the parties.
 While this may be fair in many circumstances, this may sometimes seem unjust.
 For example, you might wish to protect inherited assets or money, a business, substantial savings, an expected future inheritance, or to preserve assets for children from a previous marriage.